amysyk/meet-desk-assistant/champs.md

 #### Ribbons Printer Operator
 To be determined.

 ## Open Questions
-- Does Swim Marin need a computer attached to its Colorado system?
-If yes, who will provide it?
 - Who will print lane sheets for timers?
 - Who will provide ribbon labels and ribbons?
 - Who will provide the Touchpad computer and ribbons printer?
+- Where will announcers be located?
+- Will we announce individual swimmers during each heat?